Tender Data Aggregation:

 • Collection progress and retry attempts: Ensuring all data is collected, with automatic retries where necessary.

-• Expected daily release count per source: For example, if a site usually publishes 100–150 tenders per day, we check whether the numbers fall within this range.
+• Expected daily release count per source: If a site usually publishes 100–150 tenders per day, we check whether the numbers fall within this range.

 • Pipeline accuracy in processing releases: Ensuring all collected data is correctly saved in the database.